agregory999/oci-policy-analysis/docs/source/mcp.md

 }
 ```

+**NOTE** If you want to load live tenancy data but NOT create a new cache each time, add in the `--dont-save-cache-after-load` flag on a new line in the configuration above.

-When Claude starts it will automatically run the code from your local git repo, assuming you set up a virtual environment similar to the path above.
+When Claude starts it will automatically run the code from your locally built application, assuming you set up a virtual environment similar to the path above.

 ### MCP Option 2 - Streamable HTTP and Claude

+In this model, Claude requires an installed [MCP Proxy](https://github.com/sparfenyuk/mcp-proxy) on your machine.
+The MCP Server can be started as a standalone Python process or from the OCI Policy Analysis UI with the Embedded MCP tab.
+Either way, it will be listening on host:port and then the MCP Proxy connects to it.

 ```mermaid
 flowchart LR